-Disney pin trading has been taking place at Disney Parks since the Millennial Celebration in 1999.
-Kids and adults purchase Disney pins and trade them throughout the parks with cast members and other guests to build their own unique collections of pins.
+Disney pin trading has been taking place at Disney Parks since the Millennium Celebration in 1999.
+Kids and adults purchase Disney pins and trade them throughout the parks with Disney cast members and other guests to build their own unique collections of pins.
 Disney pin trading for a newcomer can be a little embarrassing, confusing, and even expensive.
 These tips and tricks can help you avoid all of those things.

 I finally took the plunge into the world of Disney pin trading.

 Last weekend I realized how dumb it was to wait for my son to start trading.
-Pin trading isn’t just for the kids, it’s for anyone who likes a good game, who likes the thrill of the chase, or who likes Disney.
+Pin trading isn’t just for the kids; it’s for anyone who likes a good game, who likes the thrill of the chase, or who likes Disney.
 I was wandering around Disney Springs with two of my Traveling Mom friends when it happened.
 I never expected my friends to walk into the pin trading store, but they did.
 As soon as we walked in, out came a bag full of inexpensive pins that my friend had purchased specifically for this trip.